Yolisaq/Mini-e-Learning-Platform/README.md

 ## 📝 How to Use

 1. **📥 Clone or download** the project files.
-2. Open the `index.html` file in your preferred web browser.
+2. Open the `VibeCoding Prompt.html` file in your preferred web browser.
 3. **🆕 Sign Up** with a username and password.
 4. **🔑 Login** to access the courses and track progress.
 5. Click on a **📚 course** to view lessons.